CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/travelrequest/Exercise_3.md

 ![](images/2023-10-21-12-21-00.png)

+49. Click **Save** in the upper right hand corner.

-40. Preview how your form will look like by clicking on the **Preview** button on the top right
+50. Preview how your form will look like by clicking on the **Preview** button on the top right
 ![](images/2023-10-21-12-23-32.png)

-50. Try filling in the form with any details, but you won't be able to submit the form as it is in preview mode only
+51. Try filling in the form with any details, but you won't be able to submit the form as it is in preview mode only

-51. Click **Now Mobile** on the left sidebar
+52. Click **Now Mobile** on the left sidebar
 ![](images/nowmobile.png)

 :::note
 Virtual agent is not installed so you will not be able to preview the conversation.
 :::

-52. The experience also automatically gets added to the mobile catalog, so your users can request for travel on the go
+53. The experience also automatically gets added to the mobile catalog, so your users can request for travel on the go

-53. Close the preview by clicking the cross icon on the top right
+54. Close the preview by clicking the cross icon on the top right

-54. On the left sidebar, click **Review and submit**
+55. On the left sidebar, click **Review and submit**

-55. Click the **Submit** button
+56. Click the **Submit** button

-We will test this form on the *Employee Center Portal* at the end of this session.
+We will test this form on the *Service Portal* at the end of this session.
 Now it's time for us to create an approval workflow for this travel request!